david-a/echoes/Resources.md

 - Use advanced surveillance and control systems
 - Believe they are the "chosen" species destined to rule

 **Role in Story:** The oppressors who have enslaved other species.
-Our three heroes (Vixie, Ash, Crystal) are from this species but awaken to the injustice.
-The villains (Othala, Ragnar, Ward) represent the worst aspects of their society.
+Our three heroes (Ayala, Inbar, Matar) are from this species but awaken to the injustice.
+The villains (Tiamat, Sheol, Lahav) represent the worst aspects of their society.

 **Musical Style:** Sophisticated, orchestral, with electronic elements.
 Their music reflects their sense of superiority and control.